Uplifting progressive politicals to the masses in digital spaces in the 2019 Philippine midterms, impacting millions of Filipinos with a team of 25.

 To raise awareness, raise stances.
 This was a non-negotiable we found to many voters.

-My goals for the Iboto.ph product at this point were the following:
+My goals and metrics for Iboto.ph at this point were the following:

 Are users looking into our content and materials and engaging with them in a meaningful way?
 These might later convert to referrals to our main site.